mannam95/fastapi-poc/docs/06-benchmarking.md

 ## Conclusion

-The benchmarking results clearly demonstrate that while SQLAlchemy ORM provides convenience for simple CRUD operations, it becomes a significant bottleneck for complex data manipulations involving many-to-many relationships.
-The migration to PostgreSQL functions for these complex operations yielded dramatic performance improvements across all metrics:
+The benchmarking results demonstrate an important evolution in the system's implementation:

+1. Case 1 showed excellent performance but with simplified data relationships, making it unsuitable for production use
+2. Case 2 represented the first attempt at handling complex relationships, showing significant performance challenges
+3. Cases 3 and 4 demonstrated progressive improvements in handling complex data while maintaining good performance

+The final implementation in Case 4 yielded dramatic performance improvements across all metrics while properly handling complex data relationships:

-1. Response times decreased by 30-90x for write operations
+1. Response times decreased by 40-80x for write operations compared to Case 2
 2. System throughput increased by 9x
 3. Error rates dropped from nearly 4% to negligible levels

-This hybrid approach - using ORM for simple operations and direct SQL functions for complex ones - provides an optimal balance between developer productivity and system performance.
-For production deployments, this approach should be adopted as a standard pattern, especially for endpoints handling complex data relationships or high write volumes.
+This optimized approach provides an excellent balance between system performance and reliability, especially for endpoints handling complex data relationships or high write volumes.
+For production deployments, the Case 4 configuration should be adopted as the standard pattern.

 **Note-1:** The test was run on a single machine with 10 logical CPUs and 4GB of RAM.
 The results are not representative of a production environment.